Ubara Station

 Ubara Station (鵜原駅, Ubara-eki) is a passenger railway station located in the city of Katsuura, Chiba Prefecture, Japan operated by the East Japan Railway Company (JR East).

 Lines

 Ubara Station is served by the Sotobō Line, and is located 74.5 km from the official starting point of the line at Chiba Station.

 Station Layout

 Ubara Station has a single island platform connected to a wooden station building by a footbridge.
 The station is unattended.

 Platform

 History

 Ubara Station was opened on 15 April 1927.
 It was absorbed into the JR East network upon the privatization of the Japan National Railways (JNR) on 1 April 1987.
 The station became a kan'i itaku station in 1990.
-From 2017, the station became unmanned.
+From 2017, the station became unstaffed.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 84 passengers daily (boarding passengers only).